Introduction to Automated Negotiation: Formal Model

 Of course, for many commercial applications it would be unrealistic to assume the agents know each other's utility functions.
 After all, each agent would aim to exploit the other one as much as possible and would therefore try to hide its utility function.
 Nevertheless, theoretical research that does assume full knowledge is still very valuable, since it allows us to determine a theoretical `upper bound' to what an agent could hypothetically achieve in the ideal case of full knowledge (for example, \textit{the Nash bargaining solution} \cite{Nash1950} which we will discuss later on in this book).
 This, in turn, allows us to quantify how well practical algorithms are able to approach that upper bound~\cite{deJonge2024theoreticalPropertiesMicro}.

 Furthermore, one can argue that the assumption of having no knowledge about the opponent's utility at all, is also unrealistic.
 For example, a car dealer knows that some cars are more valuable than other cars and understands that the customer's preference is largely determined by his budget.

-I would therefore argue that in many negotiation scenarios the most realistic model lies somewhere in between.
-A real negotiator would not know the \textit{exact} utility function of its opponent, but would have at least some background knowledge about the negotiation domain, from which it could make some basic assumption about the opponent's preferences.
-Another good example of this, is given in \cite{deJonge2021multiAgentVehicleRouting} and \cite{deJonge2022multiObjectiveVRP} in which two logistics companies negotiate the exchange of truck loads.
+\begin{opinion} I would argue that for many real-world negotiation scenarios the most realistic model lies somewhere in between `full-knowledge' and `zero-knowledge'.
+A real negotiator would not know the \textit{exact} utility function of its opponent, but it would have at least some background knowledge about the negotiation domain, from which it could make some basic assumptions about the opponent's preferences. \end{opinion} A good example of a real-world scenario where the agents' knowledge about the opponent lies somewhere in the middle of `zero-knowledge' and `full-knowledge', is given in \cite{deJonge2021multiAgentVehicleRouting} and \cite{deJonge2022multiObjectiveVRP}.
+In their model, two logistics companies negotiate the exchange of truck loads.
 Their utility functions depend on expenses like fuel price and truck driver salaries.
 While neither company knows exactly how much the other company pays for fuel and salaries, they do know that these prices cannot be radically different between the two companies.
 So, they can each make an educated guess about the opponent's utility function.